ThKrypt/QualCoder/6-Other-information.md

 # Future plans

 Currently QualCoder has only used on Ubuntu, Linux Mint, Lubuntu and Windows 10, with some testing on MacOS.
-Further testing on different operating systems is required.
+Further testing is required.

 In Windows, reports exported in ODT format are okay, but some images may overlap when the ODT file opened with Microsoft Word rather than opened with LibreOffice.